 Refinancing a home for a shorter term makes sense for those homeowners who have an interest rate of 4% or higher and who have not refinanced in the past six months.
 It also would make sense for people who are looking to build equity in their home sooner.

 Is there an option for homeowners who don’t meet the criteria to refinance?
-For those homeowners who are afraid of committing to a larger monthly payment or who can’t meet the new income to debt ratio that the shorter term requires, they can still get the same benefits by consistently paying extra on the principal of their mortgage.
+Some homeowners are afraid of committing to a larger monthly payment or can’t meet the new income to debt ratio that the shorter term requires.
+They can still get the same benefits by consistently paying extra on the principal of their mortgage.
 Another option might be a variety of shorter terms such as 20 years instead of 15 or 10.

 There are many things to consider when refinancing a home.
 We are happy to take a look at your current financial picture and see what option would best work for you and your long term goals.